oracle-quickstart/oci-quickstart/scripts/README.md

 Running the script will create in the root compartment:
 - a compartment called `marketplace_images`

 - a policy called `marketplace` or `marketplace_new`

+### Options/Info:
-If you add `export NEW='true';` it will create the policy for the new validation service.
+- If you add `export NEW='true';` it will create the policy for the new validation service.

-If you add `export TESTING='true';` before the curl it will create resources with random names then delete as a test.
+- If you add `export TESTING='true';` before the curl it will create resources with random names then delete as a test.

+- Command may be run twice with no effect.
+If resources exist, they are unchanged and a 409 error returned which can be ignored.

-Note, the command may be run locally if desired, provided the `oci` CLI is installed and configured.
+- Note, the command may be run locally if desired, provided the `oci` CLI is installed and configured.